Your Custom Text Here

 On remand, Foley v.
 Osborne Court Condominium, Superior Ct. of Rhode Island, Newport, 1999 R.I.
 Super.
 Lexis 50 (July 26, 1999), the trial court stated, “The pertinent provisions of the 1982 Act that allegedly violate Article 10 are those which empower condominium associations with the right to assess fines and use foreclosure proceedings to collect those fines,” citing Sections 34-36.1-3.02, 3.1.16, 1-3.20, 1-3.21, Rhode Island Statutes.
 The trial court concluded the statutes in question constituted an unconstitutional delegation of judicial power to a private entity, as follows: “The association is authorized to hear disputes concerning allegations that unit owners have violated the declaration, bylaws, or rules and regulations of the condominium.
 The 1982 Act permits the association to determine those controversies and to issue orders directing violators to pay fines.
 Finally, the act empowers the association with the ability to enforce its orders by depriving a violator of his property by foreclosure.
 In this capacity, the association acts as a tribunal exercising judicial power. … For the foregoing reasons, the Court finds that the 1982 Act represents an unconstitutional delegation of judicial or police power to the condominium association, a private entity.”
 (Id., at 14).

 Like the above statutes in Rhode Island, Florida’s Sections 720.305 and 720.3085, discussed above, empower a private entity “to impose and enforce fines” through several remedies without court involvement.
 Like the statutes in Rhode Island, Florida’s Section 720.305 authorizes an association “to hear disputes that unit owners have violated the declaration …, to determine those controversies and to issue orders directing violators to pay fines.”
 In other words, Section 720.305 authorizes associations to exercise what are traditional “judicial powers” only courts have.
-Like the statutes in Rhode Island, Florida’s Sections 720.305 and 720.3085 empower “the association with the ability to enforce its orders by depriving a violator of his property by foreclosure.”

 Just as the statutes in Rhode Island constitute an unconstitutional delegation of judicial power to a private entity, so also Florida’s Section 720.305 constitutes an unconstitutional delegation of traditional judicial power to a private entity.
 Put another way, the Florida Legislature’s creation of a process by which a private homeowners’ association is empowered to adjudicate, levy, then enforce fines WITHOUT COURT INVOLVEMENT constitutes an unconstitutional delegation of the courts’ traditional “judicial power” to a private entity.